nonk123/vga9x16/README.md

 ## Usage

-Run development server with `cargo run`.
-Docker support coming soon&trade;.
+Run the development server with `cargo run`.

+A [Dockerfile](Dockerfile) is included for easy deployment.
+GitHub package coming soon&trade;.

 Navigate to `/` for an example background image usage.
 The `/png` route returns the sought-after ASCII-art blob.